-fue Hon.
-Jesse James, late of Missouri, is being made the recipient of much gush and "sym.," while his "murderers" are being severely condemned.
+Missouri, is being made the recipient of much gush and "sym.," while his murderers" are being severely condemned.
 Mr. James' great mistake was in not settling down in Cochise rounty, while here last summer.
-He would probably have received the appointment of deputy sheriff, and more than likely would have been a member of the next Arizona Legisla-liable to make mistakes.
+He would probably have received the ppointment of deputy sheriff, and more than likely would have been a member of the next Arizona Legislater from San Simon.
+But we are liable to make mistakes.